simon-javier/backup-manuscript-thesis/main.typ

 ResNet-50, developed by @he_deep_2015, introduced the concept of residual connections, which alleviated the vanishing gradient problem and enabled the training of very deep networks.
 With only 25.6 million parameters and 4.09 GFLOPs, ResNet50 is significantly more efficient than VGG-16 while achieving higher accuracy on ImageNet benchmarks.
 It has since become one of the most widely used backbones for computer vision tasks, particularly in medical imaging.
 Its inclusion in this research provides a strong reference point as an “industrial standard” CNN model.

 #figure(
+  image("./img/resnet50_architecture.jpg"),
+  caption: flex-caption(
-  image("./img/resnet50_architecture.jpg"), caption: flex-caption([Architecture of ResNet-50 #cite(<mukherjee_annotated_2022>, form: "normal")], [Architecture of ResNet-50])
+    [Architecture of ResNet-50 #cite(<mukherjee_annotated_2022>, form: "normal")],
+    [Architecture of ResNet-50],
+  ),
 ) <resnet-architecture>

 @resnet-architecture shows the architecture of ResNet-50.
 According to @he_deep_2015 ResNet-50 is a 50-layer deep convolutional neural network that introduced residual learning to overcome the vanishing gradient problem, enabling the training of very deep models with high accuracy.
 Its architecture consists of an initial convolutional layer followed by four stages of residual blocks, each built using a bottleneck design: a 1×1 convolution for dimensionality reduction, a 3×3 convolution for spatial feature extraction, and another 1×1 convolution to restore dimensions.
 These blocks are connected by shortcut, or identity, connections that allow gradients to bypass layers during backpropagation, ensuring stable optimization even in very deep networks.

 ==== RegNetY-16GF
 RegNet, introduced by @radosavovic_designing_2020, is based on the idea of designing network design spaces rather than fixed architectures.
 The RegNetY family incorporates Squeeze-and-Excitation (SE) blocks for channel-wise feature recalibration.
 The RegNetY-16GF variant offers a balance between large capacity (83.6 million parameters and 15.91 GFLOPs) and practical scalability.
 It has been shown to outperform EfficientNets under standardized training regimes, making it a compelling candidate for tasks requiring both accuracy and generalization.
 Its inclusion provides a modern convolutional model optimized for performance-efficiency trade-offs.
+Initially, the researchers included this model.
+However, upon learning that it is computationally more expensive to train despite having about the same parameters and GFLOPs as VGG16, the researchers have dropped this model.

 ==== EfficientNetV2-S
 EfficientNetV2, proposed by @tan_efficientnetv2_2021, is the successor to EfficientNet and was designed to achieve faster training and improved parameter efficiency.
 The “S” (small) variant balances accuracy and computational requirements, using fused MBConv layers and progressive learning strategies such as variable image resizing and adaptive regularization scheduling.
 With 21.5 million parameters and 8.37 GFLOPS, EfficientNetV2S achieves high accuracy with relatively fewer resources, making it suitable for healthcare deployment where efficiency and scalability are critical.
 Its role in this study is to represent modern efficiency-oriented CNNs.

 ==== SwinV2-T
 Swin Transformer V2 #cite(<liu_swin_2022>, form: "normal") builds on the original Swin Transformer by introducing residual-post-norm and scaled cosine attention, improving training stability for deep models.
 It also addresses the “resolution gap” problem, enabling pretrained models to transfer more effectively to higher resolutions—a feature relevant in medical imaging where fine details matter.
 The Tiny variant (SwinV2-T) has approximately 28.4 million parameters and 5.94 GFLOPs, making it a lightweight alternative compared to Base or Large variants.
 Despite its efficiency, it still benefits from hierarchical self-attention and the ability to model long-range dependencies, providing a transformer-based counterpart to convolutional architectures in nail feature classification.

+==== ConvNeXt-Tiny
+Upon observing that RegNetY-16GF is computationally more demanding despite having a comparable number of parameters and GFLOPs to VGG16, the researchers opted to replace it with ConvNeXt-Tiny.
+This decision was motivated by the need to conduct multiple experiments efficiently, as ConvNeXt-Tiny offers a favorable balance between performance and computational cost.
+Introduced by Liu et al. (2022), ConvNeXt demonstrated competitive or superior performance compared to Vision Transformers across various benchmarks, while retaining the advantages of convolutional inductive biases that make training more stable and efficient on smaller datasets.
+The Tiny variant, in particular, was chosen because it offers a favorable trade-off between accuracy and computational cost, with approximately 28 million parameters, making it more practical for experimentation in a resource-constrained environment such as Google Colab.

 #figure(
   text(size: 10pt)[
     #table(
       columns: (1fr,) * 5,
       align: (x, _) => if x == 0 { left + horizon } else { horizon + center },
-      table.header(
-        [Model], [Top-1 Accuracy], [Top-5 Accuracy], [Parameters], [GFLOPs] ),
+      table.header([Model], [Top-1 Accuracy], [Top-5 Accuracy], [Parameters], [GFLOPs]),

       [VGG16], [71.592], [90.382], [138.4M], [15.47],
       [ResNet-50], [76.13], [92.862], [25.6M], [4.09],
       [RegNetY-16GF], [80.424], [95.24], [83.6M], [15.91],
       [EfficientNetV2-S], [84.228], [96.878], [21.5M], [8.37],
       [SwinV2-T], [82.072], [96.132], [28.4M], [5.94],
+      [ConvNeXt-Tiny], [82.52], [96.146], [28.6M], [4.46],
     )
   ],
-  caption: [Baseline Characteristics of Selected Models], )<model-table>
+  caption: [Performance on ImageNet of Selected Models from PyTorch], )<model-table>

 ==== Training Configuration
 To ensure consistency across all the experiments, we used the same training covering the optimization algorithm, learning rate scheduling and loss function.
 For the optimizer, we used the AdamW optimizer #cite(<loshchilov_decoupled_2019>, form: "normal"), which decouples weight decay from the gradient update rule, providing improved generalization compared to standard Adam.
 The learning rate was adjusted using the ReduceLROnPlateau scheduler, which monitors the validation loss and reduces the learning rate by a factor of γ (gamma) once performance plateaus.
 This adaptive adjustment prevents overfitting and allows the model to converge more efficiently, which is particularly important in medical imaging tasks where datasets are relatively small and prone to variance.
 The effectiveness of ReduceLROnPlateau in stabilizing transfer learning for medical image analysis has been demonstrated in prior studies #cite(<rajpurkar_chexnet_2017>, form: "normal").
 To address class imbalance in the nail disease dataset, we employed a weighted Cross-Entropy Loss, where class weights were computed inversely proportional to class frequencies.
 This ensures that underrepresented classes contribute more significantly to the loss, preventing the model from being biased toward majority classes.
 Weighted Cross-Entropy Loss is widely adopted in medical image classification where imbalanced datasets are common #cite(<buda_systematic_2018>, form: "normal").

+==== Training Strategies
-==== Training from scratch
+===== Training from scratch
 In this setup, the model is initialized with random weights and trained end-to-end on the nail disease dataset.
 Unlike transfer learning, no pre-trained ImageNet features are used.
 This serves as a control experiment to assess the value of transfer learning by showing how the model performs when forced to learn all representations from the target dataset alone.

-==== Baseline
+===== Baseline
 The baseline is defined as freezing all pretrained weights of the backbone and training only the classification head.
 This evaluates how well ImageNet-pretrained features transfer to the nail disease dataset without any fine-tuning, establishing a point of comparison for more adaptive strategies.

-==== Full Fine-Tuning
+===== Full Fine-Tuning
 In this approach, all layers of the pretrained model are unfrozen and updated during training.
 This allows the entire network to adapt more thoroughly to the nail disease dataset, often leading to higher accuracy.
 Multiple studies in medical image classification have demonstrated that full fine-tuning outperforms head-only or partial fine-tuning in many cases (e.g., @peng_rethinking_2023 and @davila_comparison_2024), albeit with increased risk of overfitting when training data are limited.

-==== Gradual Unfreezing
+===== Gradual Unfreezing
-Following the approach of @howard_universal_2018, gradual unfreezing begins by training only the classification head, then progressively unfreezing earlier layers of the network over training epochs.
-This balances stability with adaptability, as it prevents catastrophic forgetting of pretrained features while still allowing the model to adjust to domain-specific patterns in nail images.
+Following the approach by @howard_universal_2018, gradual unfreezing begins by training only the classification head, then progressively unfreezing earlier layers of the network over training epochs.
+The researchers adopted this fine-tuning strategy to prevent catastrophic forgetting and allow the network to adapt progressively to the fingernail dataset.
+Unlike other ULMFiT (Universal Language Model Fine-Tuning) components such as discriminative learning rates or slanted triangular schedules, gradual unfreezing was selected for its simplicity and stability in vision-based transfer learning tasks.
+This approach enables efficient optimization while maintaining pre-trained feature representations.

 ==== Bayesian Inference
 In contrast to deterministic fine-tuning, Bayesian inference provides a probabilistic framework, treating parameters as random variables and updating priors with data to yield posteriors via Bayes' theorem: $p(theta | y) prop p(y | theta) p(theta)$.
 As detailed in @gelman_bayesian_2013, computation involves methods like MCMC, variational inference, and Hamiltonian Monte Carlo, enabling uncertainty quantification essential for medical applications to avoid overconfidence.
 In our nail disease pipeline, it calculates posterior probabilities of systemic conditions from detected features, incorporating population priors and conditionals.
 Advantages include robustness to limited data via informative priors, though it requires more computation and careful prior selection, as discussed in hierarchical modeling and model checking.

 === Data Collection Methods
+The performance and reliability of any machine learning–based diagnostic system depend on the quality and representativeness of the data used for model development.
+In this study, the researchers curated a labeled dataset of fingernail images to support multiclass disease classification.
+Additionally, to enable probabilistic inference of systemic diseases from nail features, the researchers organized and processed a complementary statistical dataset that captures the relevant associations between nail characteristics and disease outcomes.

+==== Image Dataset
 The dataset utilized for this study is sourced from a publicly available Nail Disease Detection collection hosted on Roboflow, and is released under the Creative Commons Attribution 4.0 (CC BY 4.0) license.
 The dataset comprises a total of 7,264 images, annotated using the TensorFlow TFRecord (Raccoon) format, covering 11 classes of nail diseases.
-However, the researchers have dropped the Lindsay's Nail class due to few number of images.
+However, the researchers have dropped Lindsay's Nail class due to few number of images.

 The researchers decided to revise the name of the class from “acral lentiginous melanoma” to “melanonychia” for medical specificity.
 As determined from the experts' interview done by the researchers to Dr. Cristine Florentino, acral lentiginous melanoma is a diagnosis in itself and not a finding on a physical exam.
 Conversely, melanonychia (a hyperpigmentation of the nail plate) is a measurable nail feature, thus making it the more appropriate name for the dataset.
 Because not all images may have been confirmed to depict acral lentiginous melanoma but they all exhibit features of melanonychia, such a revision allows the dataset to depict clinical specificity and not portray a diagnosis as a finding on the nails.

 #figure(
   text(size: 12pt)[
     #table(
-      inset: 0.3em,
       columns: (1.7fr, 1fr, 1fr, 1fr),
       align: (x, _) => if x == 0 { left + horizon } else { horizon + center },
       table.header([Class], [Train], [Validation], [Test]),